estellarise/Pong/README.md

 ## Notes to the Beginner Game Dev Explorer
 Program.cs is the entry point to the program/game.
 It instantiates the Autobounce class and runs it.
 That's it.

-You can break games into roughly two parts, much like a website: objects is to text as art is to CSS.
+You can break games into roughly two parts, much like a website: objects is to HTML as art is to CSS.

 Or to put it another way, basic shapes swim around the screen and you splash art onto them.

 The code is split similarly.
 Under the hood, there is an update/draw loop.
 Update is to objects as draw is to art.

 Use update for repositioning, draw to pop the art in.
 (N.B.: Don't mix update code with draw code!)

-For fellow intermediate coders out there, you can treat the update function as "main."
-In that regard, I can probably use more functions than I actually have.
-On the other hand, the current structure is reminiscent of the tutorial code provided by Monogame, which will hopefully provide ease of understanding to the viewer.
+For fellow C/++ coders out there, you can treat the update function as "main."
+Given this idea, to improve the project I would use more functions than I actually have.
 In that line of thought, it'd be good to create a class of position, speed, and texture to keep objects organized.
-I totally kept it like this for pedagogical purposes, and not because I'm lazy.
-Yup.
+Right now, the current structure is kept as a nod to the tutorial code provided by Monogame, which will hopefully provide ease of understanding to the viewer.

 ### Misc Notes
 - "Run" / F5 only work properly when a solution is chosen (double-click)
-- Build skipped when local timestamp of target is older than latest timestamp (looking at you, time travelers!)
+- Build is skipped when local timestamp of target is older than latest timestamp (looking at you, time travelers!)

 ## To do
 - Licensing
-- Make repo public?

-## Further research
+## Further tinkering
 - Figure out how to send C# code (is itch the only way?)
-- What's calling Update Draw?
 - Affix art to an underlying hitbox object